digideskio/support-tools/timeseries/README.md

   file cs.log, which includes information such as size and operations related to the associated collection.

-* For most performance investigations CPU and disk statistics are useful.
+* **System stats.** For most performance investigations CPU and disk statistics are useful.
 You can use the sysmon.py tool from this project as follows, substituting an appropriate value for sampling interval $delay (in floating point seconds):

         python sysmon.py $delay >sysmon.log &